 This can be a good fitness activity because it does not put too much pressure on the joints.
 Our pool is large, heated, and has a water fall.

-HIKING IN THE BEAUTIFUL SAN GABRIEL MOUNTAINS AND THE SURROUNDING AREA
+HIKING IN THE BEAUTIFUL EATON CANYON MOUNTAINS AND THE SURROUNDING AREA

 Hiking exercises almost every part of your body: legs, knees, ankles, arms, hips and butt, abdominals, shoulders and neck.
 “Hiking exercises your body and your mind, and nourishes your imagination,” says Ignacio Malpica, a certified fitness instructor and personal trainer in Boulder, Colorado.
 “It creates awareness in your eyes and ears and the rest of your senses.”